wp-plugins/interconnect-it-weather-widget/readme.txt

 == Screenshots ==

 1. The extended mode display as you'd normally see on a site.
+2. The compact mode display showing three days of weather information.
-2. The widget configuration panel.
+3. The widget configuration panel.

 == Changelog ==